 Meeting Called to Order

-Attendees: Joshua Schwartz, York Haverkamp, Larissa Ursprung, Chach Curtis, Dave Babbot-Klein
+Attendees: Joshua Schwartz, York Haverkamp, Larissa Ursprung, Chach Curtis, Dave Babbott-Klein

 Larissa Ursprung: Waitsfield Selectboard Vice Chair

 The meeting was called to order at 3:05 PM.

 Purpose: To solicit public testimony regarding the town's intended grant application to the Vermont Community Development Program (VCDP) for $1 million to partially fund the first phase of construction of the Waitsfield Community Wastewater System.